guizzo/guizzo/README.md

 # About me <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 Hi!
-I'm Simone, 35 years old, living on Rome suburbs, and i'm currently working at [Mazzocchi Brothers](https://www.mazzocchibrothers.com/) as Remote Software Engineer.
+I'm Simone, '85 class, living on Rome suburbs, and i'm currently working at [Mazzocchi Brothers](https://www.mazzocchibrothers.com/) as Remote Software Engineer.

 I'm a self-motivated dev, which learn new stuff every day and constantly challenge himself aiming to be a better developer.